pinballseeker/pypitv/README.md

 While in playing state, you can control **omxplayer** from the terminal window.
 Some example commands are:
 * +: increase volume by 3.0dB
 * -: decrease volume by 3.0dB
-* q: quit omxplayer
+* q: quit omxplayer (and return to **pypitv**)

-You can of course use all [the options available in omxplayer](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md) during playback.
+You can of course use all the [options available in omxplayer](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md) during playback.